Time Interfaces in Bianisotropic Media: Temporal Interfaces

 \subsection{Condon-Tellegen material relations}

-For identifying and classifying possible field effects we need enough simple material models, but the time-domain counterparts of \eqref{bian_mr} even for time-invariant media contain convolution integrals.
-Only if we neglect frequency dispersion, the relations become simple and allow analytical solutions.
-For nonreciprocal magnetoelectric coupling material parameters (the Tellegen parameter and the artificial velocity) we can assume that their frequency dispersion is negligible and use the material relations in the Tellegen form \eqref{bian_mr} also in the time domain.
+The time-domain counterparts of Eq.~\eqref{bian_mr}, even for time-invariant media, contain convolution integrals due to nonlocality in time dubbed as temporal or frequency dispersion~\cite{jackson1999classical}.
+Only if we neglect such frequency dispersion, the relations become simple enough and allow analytical solutions for identifying and classifying possible field effects.
+For nonreciprocal magnetoelectric coupling material parameters (the Tellegen parameter and the artificial velocity), we can assume that their frequency dispersion is negligible and use the material relations in the Tellegen form also in the time domain (see Eqs.~\eqref{bian_mr} and \eqref{bian_rn}).
 However, this is not possible for the reciprocal coupling coefficients, because the very nature of these effects is spatial dispersion in the medium.
 Therefore, in the frequency domain, these parameters must depend on the frequency.
 In particular, in the limit of zero frequency, they always tend to zero as linear functions of the frequency~\cite{Serdyukov}.
 For this reason, we employ the Condon model~\cite{condon1937theories,sihvola1991bi} to describe the corresponding coupling effects in the time domain and write the general bianisotropic time-domain material relations in the form

-We see that while the nonreciprocal terms $\=\chi$ and $V$ are dimensionless (similar to the frequency-domain counterparts $\chi_{\/F}$ and $V_{\/F}$), the dimension of the reciprocal terms $\=\kappa$ and $\Omega$ is now second.
+It is worth noting that since these expressions are applicable at any point in space, for brevity, we did not include the position vector as an independent variable for the fields ($\_E,\,\_H$) and the flux densities ($\_D,\,\_B$).
+In Eq.~\eqref{eq:CTMS}, we observe that while the nonreciprocal terms $\chi$ and $V$ are dimensionless (similarly to their frequency-domain counterparts $\chi_{\/F}$ and $V_{\/F}$ described in Section~\ref{sec:BMICLTI}), the dimension of the reciprocal terms $\kappa$ and $\Omega$ is now second.
 In this model, the assumption is that the field oscillations are at frequencies that are well below the resonances of material response.
 This is a physically valid model that properly accounts for the inevitable frequency dispersion of chirality and omega coupling.
-In particular, for temporally constant fields ($\partial\_E/\partial t=\partial\_H/\partial t=0$), the reciprocal coupling vanishes, which corresponds to the fact that there is no chiral nor omega coupling in statics.
+In particular, for temporally constant fields ($\partial\_E/\partial t=\partial\_H/\partial t=0$), the reciprocal coupling vanishes, which corresponds to the fact that there is neither chiral nor omega coupling in statics.